purplecabbage/phonegap-plugins/iPhone/SoundPlug/README.md

-# SoundPlug, iOS #
+# SoundPlug, iOS

-## Rationale ##
+## Rationale
-This PhoneGap plugin it possible to play low latency audio in an iOS app.
+This plugin makes it possible to play low-latency sounds in an iOS app.

 The native JavaScript "Audio" object in iOS is not usable at all.
 The same goes for the PhoneGap "Media" object, that has high latency and other problems.